A convex ear decomposition of the augmented Bergman complex of a matroid: Introduction

 Inequalities \eqref{eq:h-vector-ineq-a} and \eqref{eq:h-vector-ineq-b}, often referred to as the \emph{top-heavy} inequalities for the $h$-vector of $\Delta_{\M}$, follow from the existence of a convex ear decomposition \cite{Ch97}.
 They have been established for several fundamental enumerative invariants of matroids.
 For instance, as already mentioned, the independence complex (after removing coloops) and the Bergman complex of a matroid have convex ear decompositions.
 As a result, they have top-heavy (or strongly flawless, in other terminology) $h$-vectors and are doubly Cohen--Macaulay.
 The $h$-vector of the broken circuit complex, another simplicial complex of fundamental importance associated to a matroid, is top-heavy thanks to some deep results in the intersection theory of Chern--Schwartz--MacPherson cycles of matroids by Ardila, Denham and Huh \cite{ADH23}; see also \cite{KV16} for an earlier partial result.
 Furthermore, the sequence of Whitney numbers of the second kind of a matroid is top-heavy thanks to an important result by Braden, Huh, Matherne, Proudfoot and Wang \cite[Theorem~1.1]{BHMPW2}.

 The content and structure of this paper is as follows.
 Theorem~\ref{thm:main} is proven in Section~\ref{sec:proof}; the proof may be viewed as an extension of the proof of the corresponding result of~\cite{NS04} for the Bergman complex.
 Section~\ref{sec:complexes} explains relevant definitions and background on simplicial complexes, and matroid complexes in particular.
 Moreover, it includes a technical lemma (see Lemma~\ref{lem:shellability-a}) which is crucial for the proof of Theorem~\ref{thm:main} and provides useful formulas for the $f$-vector and the $h$-vector of the augmented Bergman complex (see Propositions~\ref{prop:fOmega} and~\ref{prop:hOmega}).
-Section~\ref{sec:log-concavity} shows that top-heaviness in our main result cannot be upgraded to unimodality (or log-concavity) by exhibiting explicit counterexamples.
+Section~\ref{sec:log-concavity} exhibits explicit counterexamples showing that top-heaviness cannot be upgraded to unimodality (or log-concavity).
 Section~\ref{sec:chow} proves an augmented analogue of a formula conjectured by Hameister, Rao and Simpson \cite{HRS21} for the $h$-polynomial of the Bergman complex in the special case of uniform matroids.